The main WCB-Alberta website and its online applications use

 Records of Employment (ROE)

-Letter(s) from previous employers confirming gross taxable employment income
+Letter(s) from previous employers confirming gross taxable employment income during the other earnings period.

 If assistance is required send a task to the payment rate setting team desk asking them to add other earnings into the base rate.